apereo/cas/docs/cas-server-documentation/installation/Logging.md

 | `timezone`                          | Timezone of the HTTP request.
 | `principal`                         | CAS authenticated principal id.

-Additionally, all available request attributes and parameters are exposed as variables.
+Additionally, all available request attributes, headers, and parameters are exposed as variables.

 The above variables may be used in logging patterns: